 NHS Funded Nursing Care (FNC)

 FNC is a fixed weekly contribution made directly to the care provider by the NHS to fund the cost of nursing care delivered by registered nurses.
-Eligibility for FNC is assessed through an NHS assessment in the care home and is not means tested.
+Eligibility for FNC is assessed through an NHS assessment in the care home and is not means-tested.

 Respite Care Stays

 Respite care stays are for people who would like a short-term break in a care home, ranging from just a few days to six weeks.
 A needs assessment will be carried out to ensure that the care services we provide meet your needs.
 Respite care charges are payable in advance.
-A deposit of 25% of the full stay is required at the point of booking, whilst the balance is required a minimum of seven days before the day the stay begins.
+A deposit of 25% of the full stay is required at the point of booking, the remaining balance is required a minimum of seven days before the day the stay begins.

 We hope the above information helps to answer some of your questions, but please don’t hesitate to get in touch with us if you’d like further advice.
 We are here to help.Contact us